unhealthy human behaviors relieved by higher emotional intelligence!

 Most aberrant child, teen and adult behavior can be traced back to low emotional intelligence – the lack of the skills to manage one’s own reactions and relationships with others in a healthy way.

 Now in the COVID-19 era, Americans mental health is at crisis levels perhaps not seen before.
-The Census Bureau reports that 34% of Americans show signs of clinical levels of depression or anxiety.
+The Census Bureau reported last year that 34% of Americans showed signs of clinical levels of depression or anxiety.
 One separate study of home-confined students found 50% of parents saying their children are over-stressed.

 Years of studies show that most of the bleak statistics below – plus those of crime, divorce and business partnership feuds – will improve dramatically for the next generations if we start now to make EQ-raising Social-Emotional Learning a priority in all our schools.

 Doing so can also affect the current situation because comprehensive EQ programs at their smartest also engage parents and non-teaching staff, as well as students and teachers.
 And the sooner Emotional Intelligence and EQ are household terms and a societal goal, the faster adult training in EQ skills will be adopted by other major sectors and institutions.

-here are some pre-COVID pains that widespread EQ skills would mitigate.
+here are some individual and societal pains that widespread EQ skills would mitigate.

 ✤ Sexual Abuse: 1 in 4 girls and 1 in 6 boys in U.S. sexually abused before age 18.
 325,000 women raped a year.
 1/6 of American women are raped in their lifetimes.

 ✤ Self-Harm: 1 in 4 teenage girls and 19% of overall 14-year-old girls and boys self-harm.
 Rates of self-injury among teens were highest (above 20%) in Idaho, Kentucky, New Mexico, and Nevada.

-✤ Mental Health: 3 million adolescents aged 12 to 17 had at least one major depressive episode in 2017.
-As of 2015, suicide was second leading cause of death for teens and grew dramatically between 2207 and 2019 and worsened with the pandemic.
+✤ Mental Health: 13.
+1% of youths aged 12 to 17 had at least one major depressive episode in 2020.
+Suicide was second leading cause of death for teens and grew dramatically between 2207 and 2019 and worsened with the pandemic.
 Nearly 1 in 5 adults in the U.S. – 43.8 million – experience mental illness in a given year.
 1 in 6 Americans take psychiatric drugs, 80% of them long-term.